-The lemon custard can be made a few days ahead of time, too: store in an airtight container in the refrigerator.
-When you’re ready to make the trifle, all you need are some fresh berries and a batch of homemade whipped cream.
+Once you’ve made your cake and your custard (which can also be done ahead of time — store in an airtight container in the refrigerator for up to 3 days), we’re almost done.
+Now all you need are some fresh berries and a batch of homemade whipped cream.

 The longer the trifle sits, the more the custardy layer seeps into the cake, making it extra moist and delicious.
 This is one of those desserts that is even better the day after you make it.

 - Stand Mixer: My trusty stand mixer is my favorite way to make the cake batter and homemade whipped cream in next to no time!

 - 9×13-inch Baking Pan: Use a light-colored metal pan for the cake — darker metal results in a darker, crispier cake along the edges.